Ironmandeveloper/HR-Analytics/ReadMe.md

 # ORBIT-Human Resource Management Solution

-ORBIT-HRMS – Human Resource Management Solution.A tailor-made and Integrated HR management solution with access control, payroll and advanced reporting features.
+Human Resource Management System(HRMS) provides with a complete HR suite for your business that will help respond to various HR challenges.
+The system comprises of integrated Payroll,Benefits, Employee Information & Management modules that provide a transparent and accurate view of all HR processes in a well-organized and reliable manner.
+Simplify your HR, Time & Attendance, Payroll and other important HCM functions with ease.
+Process your Payroll in minutes.
+Keep it transparent with your employees.
+Cut out unnecessary HR admin, improve your payroll accuracy and spend more time developing your people and organization

 ## :hammer_and_wrench: Technology Stack

+- React Native
+- SQL
 - .Net
-- SQL
-- React Native

 ## :rocket: Getting Started